marithetland/AsmPipe/README.md

 * gfa: The GFA-file from assembly will be placed here
 * reports: Contains reports from FastQC, MultiQC, Quast, mlst, fast_count, Kleborate, rMLST and KmerFinder.
-Also contains an overall summary report of: Species, ST, no. reads, GC%, no. contigs, largest contig, total sequence length, N50, L50 and sequence depth. trimming and overall coverage calculation
+Also contains an overall summary report of: Species, ST, no. reads, GC%, no. contigs, largest contig, total sequence length, N50, L50 and sequence depth.
 * logs: Contains run-logs from Trim Galore and SPAdes (or Unicycler).

 ## Detailed explanation

 * FastQC performs quality assessment of raw reads, indicating number of reads, GC%, adapter content, sequence length distribution, and more
 * Trim Galore - trims raw reads based on adapter sequences and Phred quality: trims 1 bp off 3' end of every read, removes low-quality (<Phred 20) 3' ends, removes adapter sequences and removes read-pairs if either of the reads' length is <20 bp
-* Unicycler functions as a SPAdes optimiser with short-reads only, and pilon polishing attempts to make imporvements on the genome
+* SPAdes is a short-read genome assembler.
+Unicycler functions as a SPAdes optimiser with short-reads only.
+Unicycler v0.4.8 uses pilon polishing to attempt to make improvements on the genome
 * Quast quality assessment on assembly outputs the total length, GC%, number of contigs, N50, L50 and more.
 * mlst attempts to identify species and MLST based on the PubMLST schemes.
 Other tools may be needed for specification, e.g. Kleborate identifies locus variants for Klebsiella samples and separates klebsiella pneumoniae sensu lato into subspecies
-* Sequencing depth (X) - maps the reads against their assembled fasta-file to calculate the overall average depth of the genome.
+* The overall average depth of the genome is calculated based on total length in bp from fast_count and total_length from quast.

 Things to check QC-wise
 * That GC% matches the sample species